Top-rated movers to make your Myrtle Beach to Buffalo move easy

 - Buffalo is considered to be safer than Myrtle Beach with a safety index of 53.55 vs Myrtle Beach’s 41.94.

-- Air quality in Buffalo is moderate, and in Myrtle Beach it's good.
+- Air quality in Buffalo is Moderate, and in Myrtle Beach it’s Good.

-- Elevator reservation: If your building has an elevator, itโs a good idea to secure a reservation before your moving day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
 A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.